Dur4nt3/web_foundations/README.md

 This repository was created after I completed the "Foundations" course, and its main goal is to give easy access to all projects done during the course and a short summary of what the projects include. [^1]

+Please take note of each project's commit history; it is possible additional features *(not in the scope of the original project)* were added to a certain project; you can use the commit history *(and the "README" file within each repository)* to determine whether additional features *(that weren't a part of the original project)* were added to a project.

 ### Projects Included:

 - ["Odin Recipes"](https://github.com/Dur4nt3/odin_recipes) - The first project I created, a very basic recipes website.